coderehan/Android-Security-Interview-Preparation/README.md

 💡 Real-life example

-You might want production traffic to always use HTTPS while allowing HTTP only for a local development environment.
+You might want production traffic to always use HTTPS while allowing HTTP only in a controlled development environment.

 🎯 Interview answer

-«"Network Security Configuration allows us to declaratively configure Android's network security policies."»
+«"Network Security Configuration allows us to configure Android's network security policies declaratively."»

 ---

 16. Cleartext Traffic

-❓ What is cleartext traffic?
+❓ What is cleartext traffic and how do you prevent it?

 Cleartext traffic means communication without encryption, such as HTTP.

 HTTP  → Cleartext
 HTTPS → Encrypted

-Android allows developers to control whether cleartext traffic is permitted.
+For production applications, cleartext traffic should generally be disabled unless there is a specific reason to allow it.

 💡 Real-life example